LGBTQ rights in the Philippines: Executive Branch Diversity and Inclusion Policy (DIP)

-Ex-President Rodrigo Duterte signed Executive Order No. 100 s.
+Then President Rodrigo Duterte signed Executive Order No. 100 s.
 2019 on December 17, 2019, institutionalizing the government’s Diversity and Inclusion Program (DIP) to protect and promote the rights and welfare of all Filipinos.
 The DIP serves as a national initiative to consolidate efforts and enforce laws, rules, and issuances against discrimination.

 The program aims to foster a supportive, collaborative, and inclusive environment by ensuring equal opportunities and recognizing diverse perspectives.
 It includes training and orientation programs to equip government personnel with the skills to manage diversity effectively.
 Additionally, the DIP establishes accountability mechanisms within government institutions—such as departments, agencies, state universities, government corporations, and local government units—and provides processes for addressing discrimination-related complaints and other concerns.

 Building on this initiative, President Ferdinand R. Marcos Jr. issued Executive Order No. 51 s.
 2023, amending EO 100 s.
 2019 to further strengthen the Diversity and Inclusion Program (DIP).
 The new order reconstitutes the Inter-Agency Committee on Diversity and Inclusion and establishes the Special Committee on Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual (LGBTQIA+) Affairs.

 The creation of the Special Committee on LGBTQIA+ aims to enhance existing mechanisms to combat discrimination against the LGBTQIA+ community and provide a platform for their meaningful participation in government policy formulation.